Advertisement of Sale

 The asset you are purchasing is the tax lien, not the property.

 This does not give you ownership or legal rights to the property in any way.
 Every parcel will be offered in compliance with Chapter 39, Article 11, of the Colorado Revised Statutes.
+View exit disclaimer policy page for links to third-party websites.
 Each parcel will be subject to online bidding and will be sold to the person who pays the highest amount, in excess of said taxes, penalty, interest and costs.

 Most people participate in the tax lien sale because the interest rates are better than those offered for savings accounts or Certificates of Deposit.
 Jefferson County has never deeded a house or building of substantial value for unpaid taxes.
 Individuals wishing to obtain property may wish to contact the Public Trustee regarding foreclosure sales.